saitej-janjirala/tomatoeats/README.md

 # tomatoeats
-#A  simple food app using Kotlin
+#A  simple food ordering app using Kotlin

 ## screenshots